-If you’re looking for the short answer: Yes, you can receive a judgment against a negligent person's assets after a car accident.
+If you’re looking for the short answer: Yes, you can receive a judgment against a negligent driver's assets after a car accident.
 However, there are usually better options that you should first explore.

 1. File a claim with all the insurance companies that may cover the negligent driver.

 If the at-fault driver has insurance, you should be able to collect from his/her insurance policy.
 In cases of serious injury, you may be able to pursue compensation from the negligent driver’s umbrella or excess liability policies.
 These policies are designed to help protect the insured against large claims or lawsuits when the primary layer of insurance coverage is insufficient.
 In addition, if the at-fault driver was borrowing someone’s car at the time of the accident, the insurance on that car should apply.

 2. File a claim with your insurance provider.

 If the other driver doesn’t have enough insurance to pay for all your medical bills and other losses, you can file what is known as an underinsured motorist (UIM) claim with your own insurance company.
 In order to do this, there must be UIM coverage on the vehicle you were in at the time of the accident, or you must have UIM coverage included on your own insurance policy.

 In certain instances, you may be able to stack multiple UIM policies to cover the losses caused by the wreck.
 What is policy stacking?
 You can read this article for more information: What Does Stacking Insurance Policies Mean, And How Can It Help Car Accident Victims?